nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 `load()` is called at the start of `main()` in `BagPacker`.
 This method reads in the file in `file_path` and translates each line to construct an `item`.

-This is done by the method `readItem()`, which marks out the relevant variables for `packedQuantity`, `totalQuantity` and `itemName` in a line, then uses the overloaded constructor method in `Item` class to form an item.
+This is done by the method `readItem()`, which marks out the relevant variables for `packedQuantity`, `totalQuantity` and `itemName` in a line, then uses a constructor method in `Item` class to form an item.

 Each `item` is returned to `load()` and added to the packingList.

 ---
 #### Ui
+The `Ui` class is the main component of `BagPacker`'s Command Line Interface (CLI) interface.
+It is responsible for handling most of start-up and farewell messages, the CLI output, including error messages, information messages, and confirmation prompts after every `command.execute()`.

+Some important methods are:

+`printToUser()` - takes variable arity parameter of type `String` to print to the user `helpMessage()` - prints out the list of available commands and the respective formats `errorMessage()` - shows the error type and help message to the user in the case an error occurs

 ---